Begum Para: Early life

-Begum Para was born as Zubeda Ul Haq in Jhelum in British India (present day in Pakistan).
-Her family was from Aligarh.
-Her father, Mian Ehsanul-Haq, was a judge who at some point in his life went into the judicial service of the princely state of Bikaner, now northern Rajasthan, where he became chief justice of its highest court.
+Begum Para was born as Zubeda Ul Haq in Jhelum in British India (present day in Punjab, Pakistan) to an aristocratic Punjabi family.
+Her father, Mian Ehsan-ul-Haq, was a judge from Jalandhar who, at some point in his life, entered the judicial service of the princely state of Bikaner, which is now part of northern Rajasthan, where he eventually became chief justice of its highest court.
 He was a fine cricketer of his time.
+Her family settled in Aligarh.
 She was brought up very disciplined yet liberal.
-She spent her childhood in Bikaner.
 She was educated at the Aligarh Muslim University.
-Her elder brother Masrurul Haq, had gone off to Bombay in the late 1930s to become an actor.
+Her elder sister, Zarina Haq, married Madan Mohan Bimbet, and the couple had a daughter Meenu Bimbet (who later became known for her political activism as Rukhsana Sultana).
+Bimbet's daughter Amrita Singh (Para's grandniece) went on to become a Bollywood star in the 1980s.
+Also, Para's elder brother Masrurul Haq, had gone off to Bombay in the late 1930s to become an actor.
 There he had met and fell in love with the Bengali actress Protima Dasgupta, and married her.

 Whenever she visited them in Bombay, she was quite taken up with the glitzy world of her sister-in-law.
 She used to accompany her on many occasions and get-togethers.
 People would get quite impressed with her looks and offer her a lot of roles.
 One such offer came from Sashadhar Mukherjee and Devika Rani.
-Her father consented to her wishes reluctantly, and requested her to never work in Lahore.